-The Audit Committee held 7 meetings during fiscal year 2012.
-Each of the members of the Audit Committee receives \$300 to \$550 per meeting depending on the length of each meeting attended.
+The Audit Committee held seven meetings during fiscal year 2014.
+Each of the members of the Audit Committee receives \$350 to \$550 per meeting depending on the length of each meeting attended.
 In addition, the Audit Committee holds a pre-earnings release conference with the Company's independent registered public accountants on a quarterly basis.
-The Audit Committee operates under an Amended and Restated Audit Committee Charter, which was approved on November 8, 2010 and is attached as Exhibit B to the Company's proxy statement for the 2011 Annual Meeting of Shareholders filed with the SEC on February 18, 2011.
+The Audit Committee operates under an Amended and Restated

+Audit Committee Charter, which was approved on November 8, 2010 and was attached as Exhibit B to the Proxy Statement for the 2014 Annual Meeting of Shareholders.
 The charter is not available on the Company's website.